RustFestEU/blog.rustfest.eu/_posts/2019-07-12-barcelona-announcement.md

 layout: post
 title: "Barcelona announcement"
 ---
-Barcelona, a sunny city on the Mediterranean sea, capital of Catalonia, the land of *castellers* and *pà amb tomaca*, is considered one of the top tech hubs in Europe as it’s holding more than 1300 startups and generating almost 14000 jobs.
+Barcelona, a sunny city on the Mediterranean sea, the capital of Catalonia, and the land of *castellers* and *pà amb tomaca*, is considered one of the top tech hubs in Europe as it’s holding more than 1300 startups, and generating almost 14000 jobs.

 ![Barcelona](/assets/posts/barcelona-city.jpg)

-As a touristic destination, Barcelona is known for its beautiful architecture like Sagrada Familia, Casa Batlló, Ciutadella’s park and Palau de la Musica; for its delicious gastronomy and for its multicultural and open personality.
+As a touristic destination, Barcelona is known for its beautiful architecture like [Sagrada Familia](https://en.wikipedia.org/wiki/Sagrada_Fam%C3%ADlia), [Casa Batlló](https://en.wikipedia.org/wiki/Casa_Batll%C3%B3), [Ciutadella’s park](https://en.wikipedia.org/wiki/Parc_de_la_Ciutadella) and [Palau de la Musica](https://en.wikipedia.org/wiki/Palau_de_la_M%C3%BAsica_Catalana); for its [delicious gastronomy](https://en.wikipedia.org/wiki/Catalan_cuisine) and for its multicultural and open personality.

-There are lots of ways to enjoy the city: you can go to the beach, have a hike on some green areas like Park Güell or just take a walk through the different neighborhoods in order to experience how the influence of History has affected the city.
+There are lots of ways to enjoy the city: you can go to the beach, have a hike on some green areas like [Park Güell](https://en.wikipedia.org/wiki/Park_G%C3%BCell) or just take a walk through the different neighborhoods in order to experience how the influence of [History](https://en.wikipedia.org/wiki/History_of_Barcelona) has affected the city.

 ## Save the date!